collective/collective.cover/README.rst

 ^^^^^^^^^^^^

 * `Package is not compatible with standard Plone tiles`_.
-This will be addressed in a future realease.
+This will be addressed in a future release.

 * `AJAX responses are wrapped after installing the package`_.
 This is `an issue in plone.app.blocks`_.